Arbors

 No analysis available

-Water is one of the clearest HOA inclusions in the current MLS records for The Arbors, with 18 of 20 listings showing WATER included.
-The public remarks do not dispute this, and the repeated pattern across listings suggests it is a real building-level feature rather than copy-paste noise.
-Confidence is very high that maintenance fees include water.
+Water is one of the clearest HOA inclusions for The Arbors, with 18 of 20 current MLS records showing WATER included.
+The remarks across the listings do not contradict this, and the consistency suggests the data is reliable rather than agent copy/paste error.
+This should be treated as a standard building-level fee inclusion.

 No analysis available